 If having spoken to you the doctor feels it is appropriate to see you face to face arrangements will be made for you to attend the surgery.
 You may feel you need to “SEE” your doctor, but we can deal with 90% of issues over the phone, and have to carefully consider the risk to everyone of you attending the surgery before you are brought in.
+We are also able to offer advice and support to significantly more people if we reduce the number of face to face appointments, as each appointment takes 30 mins including the time to clean down the room.
 We will therefore only be offering face to face appointments for patients with urgent issues.

 We are offering Nurse appointments for smears, B12 and other regular injections, and blood appointments.
 We have a limited capacity because of the need to clean the rooms after every patient, please ring the surgery to book these appointments.

 Offer the appropriate advice and assistance for your medical issues

 Provide alternative sources of information for other issues

 Offer ongoing medical services for Long term conditions and non-urgent treatment

 All necessary referrals are sent to the appropriate consultants